spider-rs/llm-readability/README.md

 }
 ```

-This project is a rewrite of `readability-rs` for performance with major bug fixes.
+This project is a rewrite of `readability-rs` for performance and bug fixes.